Symptoms caused by Foot Instability

-LW began experiencing foot pain in her late 60’s.
+PF began experiencing foot pain in her late 60’s.
 By the time she came to Caring Medical she had been dealing with what was diagnosed as plantar fasciitis for more than 5 years.
 She tried many conservative treatments to stop the pain from preventing her from having an active lifestyle, including physical therapy, orthotics, icing, stretching, and NSAIDs, which could only offer temporary relief, and did not resolve the pain.
-Unfortunately, LW had to stop playing pickle ball due to foot pain.
-When we saw LW, physical examination clearly showed ankle instability that was never addressed.
-LW received a total of four dextrose prolotherapy treatments to comprehensively treat both the medial and lateral ankle.
-We were thrilled to learn upon follow-up that LW had been able to walk all around while vacationing overseas as well as return to pain-free pickle ball!
+Unfortunately, PF had to stop playing pickle ball due to foot pain.
+When we saw PF, physical examination clearly showed ankle instability that was never addressed.
+PF received a total of four dextrose prolotherapy treatments to comprehensively treat both the medial and lateral ankle.
+We were thrilled to learn upon follow-up that PF had been able to walk all around while vacationing overseas as well as return to pain-free pickle ball!
 It is awesome to see how Prolotherapy can help people achieve functional goals that greatly improve their quality of life and ability to exercise!

 Plantar fasciitis is a common misdiagnosis.
 The “itis” indicates an inflammatory condition but chronic pain is degenerative in nature.
 It means that plantar fasciosis is a more appropriate term.
 But upon physical exam, there can be more.
 The pain can be coming from structures further up the ankle or leg and referring pain into the foot.
 Finding the underlying joint instability will lead to resolution of symptoms and pain.
 As the tissue continues to repair even weeks after the last treatment, the patient should notice increased strength and endurance of the joint again, eventually returning to full physical activity.